-Lucky for me, I got to sit down with Ann Webb and pick her brain.
-Ann is a renowned medical esthetician, product developer, and owner of Ann Webb Skin Clinic and the Ann Webb Skin Institute.
+I sat down with Ann Webb, a renowned medical esthetician, product developer, and owner of Ann Webb Skin Clinic and the Ann Webb Skin Institute.
 I asked Ann, “What’s the best way to hydrate your skin?”
+Here’s what I find out:

 Talking to Ann, I felt like I was finally getting the real answers to my life-long skin care questions.
 As a daily bathtubber, I knew I wasn’t treating my skin right for all these years.
 Thankfully, now I know what to do and which products to use to get the best results.

-What follows is everything I learned from Ann that I now think about when it comes to keeping my skin silky and moist, rather than flaky and dried out.
+What follows is everything I learned about how to keep my skin silky and moist, rather than flaky and dried out.

 Is Soaking in the Tub Okay For Your Skin?